spolly/photoreflectance/README.md

 >E=1.3:0.001:1.5;

-Then calculate the corrisponding PR signal with a call to `prTDFF.m`.
+Then calculate the corresponding PR signal with a call to `prTDFF.m`.
 In this example:
 * Eg = 1.42 eV
 * gamma = 0.01 eV
 * hO = 0.001 eV